Benchmarking Differentially Private Tabular Data Synthesis: Feature Selection

 Here $\hat{\Pr}[A_i, A_j]$ is defined in Equation~(\ref{eq: adapt measure}). \end{theorem}

-The proof of \cref{theorem: adapt measure} is deferred to the appendix.
-In essence, this theorem demonstrates that non-adaptive methods tend to overestimate the representativeness of features under KL divergence, whereas adaptive methods can correct this error by leveraging intermediate results.
+The proof of \cref{theorem: adapt measure} is deferred to the appendix of our full paper~\cite{chen2025benchmarking}.
+In essence, this theorem demonstrates that under our assumptions, non-adaptive methods tend to overestimate the representativeness of features under KL divergence, whereas adaptive methods can correct this error by leveraging intermediate results.
+The more general comparisons between adaptive and non-adaptive selection strategies will be conducted in our experiments.
+Another notable fact is that compared to the non-adaptive methods, the adaptive methods require multiple rounds of data synthesis or computation during the feature selection, which can lead to higher time consumption as a trade-off for their superiority in utility.